vaibhavmali-git/zime-task/README.md

 ## Setup

-Follow these steps to set up and run the todo application:
+Follow these steps to set up and run the app

 1. Clone the Repository: